 The dermatology service at the Durham VA Medical Center has active inpatient, outpatient and consult services.
 The general dermatolo

 gy clinic has approximately 6,600 outpatient visits per year.
 Dr. Caroline Rao is the Chief of the Dermatology Section at the VA.
 Clinics are staffed by Drs.
 Cardones, Hall, Lesesky, Rao, Ronald, Sidhu-Malik, Wolfe and Pavlis.
-There are two general dermatology clinics at the VA per week.
+There are two general dermatology clinics and three procedure clinics at the VA per week.
 The VA Chief rotation (2nd and 3rd year) is an excellent experience which includes consults, dermatologic surgery, general clinics, high risk clinics, teledermatology and administrative experience.

-A bi-weekly Dermatologic Surgery clinic is held in which outpatient surgery for both benign and malignant skin disease is performed.
+A resident-staffed Dermatologic Surgery clinic is held bi-weekly in which outpatient surgery for both benign and malignant skin disease is performed.
 The inpatient consult service provides dermatologic consultation to the entire hospital and sees over 800 consults per year.
 Immediate dermatologic consultation is provided to all VA outpatient clinics, as well.

 Dermatology residents rotate through an active pediatric dermatology clinic, located at Patterson Place, with Dr. Neil Prose and Dr. Jane Bellet.
 Our patient population comes from both internal Duke Pediatrics referrals and external referrals from pediatricians and dermatologists from across the Southeast.
 Hospitalized infants and children are seen in consultation with the pediatric inpatient service.
 Residents have exposure to pediatric dermatologic surgery and laser therapy.
 Didactic sessions are held within the framework of the conference schedule to familiarize trainees with the full spectrum of pediatric dermatology.
 During the course of their training, residents develop expertise in the diagnosis and management of common and unusual skin diseases of infants, children and adolescents.